Peer influence breaks ergodicity in an opinion dynamics model with external information: Introduction

 The manuscript is organised as follows.
 In Section~\ref{section2}, we describe the model and its dynamics, presenting both the memory-less and memory-based implementations.
 Section~\ref{section3} focuses on the high-sensitivity regime, where agents are more responsive to payoff differences and randomness plays a minor role.
 This setting allows for analytical insights.
 In Section~\ref{section4}, we turn to the low-sensitivity regime, where decision-making is more stochastic due to weaker agent sensitivity to payoff differences.
+In Section~\ref{sec:empirical}, we explore how the model can be empirically calibrated and applied to real-world phenomena such as voting and collective behaviour.
 Finally, Section~\ref{section5} presents our conclusions and outlines directions for future work.
 Supplementary results and analytical derivations are provided in the Appendix~\ref{sec:appendix}.